tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

       <kbd><img src="./images/schemaclass1.png"  /></kdb>

-7. Now, click on the "Add" button across from "Mixins" on the left panel
+7. Click on the "Add" button to the right of "Mixins" in the left panel.

     <!---